deepmodeling/unimol_tools/README.md

 ## Install
 - pytorch is required, please install pytorch according to your environment. if you are using cuda, please install pytorch with cuda.
 More details can be found at https://pytorch.org/get-started/locally/
-- currently, rdkit needs with numpy<2.0.0, please install rdkit with numpy<2.0.0.

 ### Option 1: Installing from PyPi (Recommended, for stable version)